What is a planning permit?

 - all objections and other submissions that it has received and which have not been withdrawn;

-- any significant effects that the responsible authority considers the use or development may have on the environment, or that the responsible authority considers the environment may have on the use or development.
+- any significant effects that the responsible authority considers the use or development may have on the environment, or that the responsible authority considers the environment may have on the use or development; and

 Moral objections to a type of land use (e.g. as a brothel) are not proper planning considerations (see Victoria Amateur Turf Club v Mornington Peninsula SC VCAT 1991 ).

 VCAT has raised the issue of gaming and liquor licensing matters that have planning considerations.
 Although licensing and gaming regulation have provided more subjective tests on the issue of impact assessment, the 2009 Swancom Case suggested that the consideration of cumulative impact assessment issues are also relevant to planning matters.
 (See Swancom Pty Ltd v Yarra City Council VCAT 923 and Romsey Hotel Pty Ltd v Victorian Commission for Gambling Regulation VCAT 2275.)

 Private economic impacts are not relevant.
-However, a permit that allows the removal of a subdivision restriction is not allowed unless the owner of the benefited land is unlikely to suffer financial loss, loss of amenity, or loss from change to the character of the neighbourhood (s 60(2)).
+However, a permit that allows the removal of a subdivision restriction is not allowed unless the owner of the benefited land is unlikely to suffer financial loss, loss of amenity, or loss from change to the character of the neighbourhood (s 60(2) PE Act).

 The responsible authority may be attempting to balance various competing or conflicting objectives in the course of making a decision about a permit.
 Decision-making is an exercise of discretion leading to an acceptable outcome (VPPs, cl 65).
 The approach required to be taken is ‘integrated decision-making’ in favour of a net community benefit, and sustainable development for present and future generations (VPPs, cl 71.02-3).

-The net community benefit test, or acceptable outcomes) in a planning application is not a ‘test’ or a mandatory pre-condition to the grant of planning approval (as was suggested in rearlier cases) but rather a relevant consideration to which regard must be had (see Moreland City Council v Glenroy RSL VSC 126).
-In Rozen v Macedon Ranges Shire Council VSC 583.
-An acceptable outcome can have some negative characteristics, and it may be acceptable on balance, although it achieves only some planning objectives and impedes or runs contrary to others (see Rozen v Macedon Ranges Shire Council VSC 583, ).
-The net community benefit test recognises scope for benefits and ‘dis-benefits’ in a proposal that must be jointly evaluated (see Hoskin v Greater Bendigo City Council VSCA 350, ).
+Consideration of the net community benefit (or acceptable outcomes) in a planning application is not a ‘test’ or a mandatory pre-condition to the grant of planning approval (as was suggested in rearlier cases) but rather a relevant consideration to which regard must be had (see Moreland City Council v Glenroy RSL VSC 126).
+In Rozen v Macedon Ranges Shire Council VSC 583, it was found that an acceptable outcome can have negative characteristics, and it may be acceptable on balance, although it achieves only some planning objectives and impedes or runs contrary to others.
+The net community benefit consideration recognises scope for benefits and ‘dis-benefits’ in a proposal that must be jointly evaluated (see Hoskin v Greater Bendigo City Council VSCA 350).
 An acceptable outcome is not necessarily a perfect outcome.

 A condition in a planning permit that requires compliance with other permits or licences can be useful because any breaches of the other licences can then be enforced under the PE Act.
 The advantage of this is that a breach of a condition in a planning permit can be enforced relatively easily by going to VCAT.
-Other environmental licences and permits cannot be enforced by members of the public (although, see Part 11.4 EP Act).
+Other environmental licences and permits generally cannot be enforced by members of the public (although, see Part 11.4 EP Act).